The Fourth of July

 others are brief—

-beautiful or incredibly informative
+and beautiful or incredibly informative—

 videos,